 In a Youtube video, the author says

-Magnusson believes, a person should start using the Swedish death cleaning method as soon as one is old enough to think about it.
-Her message is: “Don’t collect things that you don’t want.”
+Magnusson believes a person should start using the Swedish death cleaning method as soon as one is old enough to think about it.
+Her message is: “Don’t collect things you don’t want.”

-“Keep only what you love and what makes you happy in the moment.
+“Keep only what you love and what makes you happy.
 It’s like Marie Kondo, but with an added sense of the transience and futility of this mortal existence,” writes Hannah-Rose Yee of the New York Post.

 Part of Magnusson’s method is speaking openly about death cleaning.
 This way, family members have a clear idea of what to expect when the time comes.
-Speaking about it with friends might also help you to fully commit to the idea and actually stick to it.
+Speaking about it with friends might also help you to commit to the idea and stick to it fully.

-Magnusson advises: in order to make the process of decluttering less unpleasant, reward yourself!
-Treat yourself with something you enjoy: dinner at your favorite restaurant, see a movie you’ve been wanting to see, or take a weekend trip.
-Incidentally, buying new unnecessary things may not a fitting reward for carrying through on your Swedish death cleaning…
+Magnusson advises: to make the process of decluttering less unpleasant, reward yourself.
+Treat yourself to something you enjoy: dinner at your favorite restaurant, see a movie you’ve been wanting to see or take a weekend trip.
+Incidentally, buying new unnecessary things may not be a fitting reward for carrying through on your Swedish death cleaning.

 - Lagom: What the Swedish Lifestyle Concept is About